[EUobserved] Ethiopia: Time to tell the truth, Ambassador

 The source asked to remain fully anonymous for fear of losing what little access their agency had to people in need if they were too outspoken.

-Zemene's 3.5 million figure represented "cumulative dispatches" of food shipments since early January.
+Zemene's 3.5 million figure represented "cumulative dispatches" of food shipments since early January, the source said.

-But there are 4.5 million people in Tigray who have lacked food for the past four months, meaning there should have been at least 18m food shipments to have made "tangible progress", the source said.
+But there are 4.5 million people in Tigray who have lacked food for the past four months, meaning there should have been at least 18m food "deliveries" to have made "tangible progress", the source added.

-And many of the 3.5m dispatches never reached hungry men, women, and children, either because they were "looted" by Ethiopian or (allied) Eritrean soldiers, or because they were being sold for profit by Ethiopia's local officials, the source added.
+And many of the 3.5m dispatches were never delivered to hungry men, women, and children, either because they were "looted" by Ethiopian or (allied) Eritrean soldiers, or because they were being sold for profit by Ethiopia's local officials, the source added.

 "Yes, it's 'out of control'.
 In Tigray, 4.5 million people are at risk of starvation," the official said.

-Zemene's other "gross fallacies" concerned the level of violence.
+Zemene's other "fallacies" concerned the level of violence.

 The ambassador said Ethiopia's military operation against the rebel Tigray People's Liberation Front (TPLF) had ended in November and that current fighting was limited to "some remnants of the TPLF leadership and militias", which were being "dealt with".